decentraland/wearables-contracts/Collections_V2_Store.md

     IERC721CollectionV2 collection;
     uint256[] ids;
     uint256[] prices;
+    address[] beneficiaries;
 }
 ```

-Where the _`collection`_ is the address of the collection, _`ids`_ is the collection's item ids, and _`prices`_ are the prices in MANA that the user will pay for each item to prevent a price-change front-running.
+Where the _`collection`_ is the address of the collection, _`ids`_ is the collection's item ids, _`prices`_ are the prices in MANA that the user will pay for each item to prevent a price-change front-running, and `beneficiaries` are the future owners of the tokens.

 This can be used by: